 13.4.1 Performance Guarantees.
 Contractor guarantees that the Facility will meet the Performance Guarantees during the relevant Performance Tests.

 13.4.2 Performance Liquidated Damages.
-Contractor agrees to pay Owner the Performance Liquidated Damages, to the extent that the Facility does not meet the Performance Guarantees during the relevant Performance Tests.
+Contractor agrees to pay Construction Manager the Performance Liquidated Damages, to the extent that the Facility does not meet the Performance Guarantees during the relevant Performance Tests.
 The Facility shall, however, meet the Specific Performance Guarantees.
 With respect to the Specific Performance Guarantees, Contractor has covenanted and agreed that such Specific Performance Guarantees shall be demonstrated and met in their entirety prior to Substantial Completion, regardless of the cost or effort required to correct any deficiency or failure, and Contractor shall not be relieved of a failure to meet any Specific Performance Guarantee by the payment of any damages.
 [Consider in defining Cost of the Work]

 13.4.3 Payment of Performance Liquidated Damages.
-Contractor shall pay any Performance Liquidated Damages due to Owner upon Contractor’s submission of the Substantial Completion Certificate.
-Each such payment shall be made by wire transfer of immediately available funds to a bank account designated by Owner.
-Owner may offset any such amounts in whole or in part against amounts due to Contractor under this Agreement.
+Contractor shall pay any Performance Liquidated Damages due to Construction Manager upon Contractor’s submission of the Substantial Completion Certificate.
+Each such payment shall be made by wire transfer of immediately available funds to a bank account designated by Construction Manager.
+Construction Manager may offset any such amounts in whole or in part against amounts due to Contractor under this Agreement.
 All Performance Liquidated Damages not paid on or before the date due shall accrue interest at the Default Rate from the date due until and including the date paid.

 13.5 Performance Tests.
 Contractor is responsible for conducting and supervising the Performance Tests as part of the Work.
-Such tests may be witnessed by Owner and its designated representatives.
+Such tests may be witnessed by Construction Manager and its designated representatives.
 The notices required, the procedures to be followed and the method of evaluation of the results of such Performance Tests shall be as provided in Exhibit E-3.
-The detailed test procedures shall be developed by Contractor and approved by Owner.
-In the event the Performance Tests conducted under this Section 13.5 do not yield results meeting the required values for such tests, then Contractor (a) shall repair, redesign, correct or modify the Work to meet the required values, and (b) shall be entitled to conduct additional Performance Tests in accordance with Exhibit E-3 until the earlier of (i) the required values have been demonstrated and met or (ii) Owner has accepted payment of liquidated damages in lieu of demonstration of the required values through the Performance Tests.
+The detailed test procedures shall be developed by Contractor and approved by Construction Manager.
+In the event the Performance Tests conducted under this Section 13.5 do not yield results meeting the required values for such tests, then Contractor (a) shall repair, redesign, correct or modify the Work to meet the required values, and (b) shall be entitled to conduct additional Performance Tests in accordance with Exhibit E-3 until the earlier of (i) the required values have been demonstrated and met or (ii) Construction Manager has accepted payment of liquidated damages in lieu of demonstration of the required values through the Performance Tests.

 ARTICLE 14